Lower Snake River Wind Facility

 Why are some areas open to access and others restricted?

 PSE leases land from private landowners and the state of Washington to operate the wind facility.
+Access is based on the landowners' permission.

 Hunting areas are identified in green on the Wind Facility Area detail map brochure and labeled, “Access with Written Permission” (AWWP).
 These permits are obtained from local stores and are open to the public only after a permit is issued.